waittim/waittim.github.io/_posts/2019-10-27-simulation-compare.md

 ## Confidence interval estimation function

-Then define the function for calculate the confidence interval, which can estimate the distribution by method of moment with normal distribution, method of moment with gamma distribution, kernal density distribution and bootstrap.
-At the same time, the function can use the function defined by "par.int" to calculate the parameter we want.
+Then define the function for calculating the confidence interval, which can estimate the distribution by method of moment with normal distribution, method of moment with gamma distribution, kernel density distribution, and bootstrap.
+At the same time, the function can use the function defined by “par.int” to calculate the parameter we want.
 The details will be introduced in the chunk.
 ```{r}
 estimate.ci <- function(data, mod, par.int, R=10, smoo=0.3){
   # data: input data